katydecorah/katydecorah.github.io/_drafts/2013-12-31-z-index-and-transform.md

 by Catt](http://drbl.in/jJIr) as a single element, but I was presented with a couple challenges.

 1. Give the ribbon tail a shadow, without adding extra elements.
-2. Make the main element transform, without losing the stacking order.
+2. Preserve the stacking order on transform.

 ## Give the ribbon tail a shadow